 Concussion; female athlete issues; overuse injuries in sport

-Kelsey Logan, MD, MPH, is director of the Division of Sports Medicine at Cincinnati Children’s Hospital Medical Center and is an associate professor of pediatrics at the University of Cincinnati.
-She joined Cincinnati Children’s in 2013 from the Ohio State University, where she was from 2009-2013 as an assistant professor of internal medicine and pediatrics and the medical director of the sports concussion program and a team physician for OSU Athletics.
-Prior to OSU, Dr. Logan was an assistant professor of pediatrics at Connecticut Children's Medical Center and faculty at Elite Sports Medicine at Cincinnati Children's, from 2006-2008.
+Kelsey Logan, MD, MPH, is director of the Division of Sports Medicine at Cincinnati Children’s Hospital Medical Center and is an associate professor of pediatrics and internal medicine at the University of Cincinnati.
+She joined Cincinnati Children’s in 2013 from the Ohio State University, where she was the medical director of the sports concussion program and a team physician for OSU Athletics.
+Prior to OSU, Dr. Logan was an assistant professor of pediatrics at Connecticut Children's Medical Center and faculty at Elite Sports Medicine at Cincinnati Children's.
 She graduated from Samford University with a degree in sports medicine and from medical school at the University of Alabama.
 She then completed her residency in internal medicine and pediatrics at the University of Mississippi Medical Center and sports medicine fellowship at the University of Wisconsin.

 Dr. Logan is involved in multiple professional organizations.
-She is a fellow of the American College of Physicians and the American Academy of Pediatrics, where she serves on the Executive Committee of the Young Physicians Section and was chair from 2010-2011.
-She is also active in the AAP Council on Sports Medicine and Fitness.
-She is a member of the American College of Sports Medicine and the American Medical Society for Sports Medicine, where she serves on the publications and research committees.
-She served on the NCAA Committee on Competitive Safeguards and Medical Aspects of Sports from 2010-2013.
-She is involved in the Ohio AAP chapter and Ohio Athletic Trainers' Association, for whom she was elected a 2013 Team Physician of the Year.
+She is a fellow of the American College of Physicians and the American Academy of Pediatrics, where she serves on the Executive Committee of the Council on Sports Medicine and Fitness and is a former chair of the Section on Young Physicians.
+She serves the American Medical Society for Sports Medicine on the Board of Directors and on the publications and research committees, and she is an active member of the American College of Sports Medicine.
+Dr. Logan served on the NCAA Committee on Competitive Safeguards and Medical Aspects of Sports from 2010-2013.
+She is a member of the Board of Directors for the Ohio AAP chapter and is on the medical advisory committee for the Ohio Athletic Trainers' Association, for whom she was elected a 2013 Team Physician of the Year.